 6 "throughput_requires_benchmark": true

 The CrossAttentionBlock takes flattened image or latent features as queries, and text embeddings as keys and values.
+A stable softmax turns compatibility scores into weights.
 The runnable version below shows one latent patch attending to prompt tokens:

 1import json